Jack Molinas: Professional career

-Match fixing
+Point-shaving scandal

 Molinas became the central figure in the 1961 point-shaving scandal.
 The gambling ring went on from 1957 to 1960 and involved 50 players from 27 colleges.
 Two of the most notable players ensnared in the scandal were future Hall of Famers Connie Hawkins and Roger Brown.
 Molinas gave Hawkins $250 during his first year at Iowa but never encouraged him to throw games.
 Although Molinas never implicated Hawkins in any way, both Hawkins and Brown were effectively blackballed from both collegiate and professional basketball until signing with the upstart American Basketball Association (ABA) in 1967.
 Hawkins also played in the American Basketball League (ABL) for its entire existence (1961–63), and filed a lawsuit against the NBA in 1967 with the objective of being admitted to the league; the lawsuit was settled and Hawkins signed in 1969 with the Phoenix Suns.
 Meanwhile, Brown spent his entire professional career in the rival ABA, leading the Indiana Pacers to three ABA titles before retiring from basketball in 1975; the Pacers retired his number (No. 35) on November 2, 1985.
 In 1963, Molinas was convicted for his role in the scheme and was sentenced to 10 to 15 years in prison.
 He was paroled in 1968 after serving five years.
 Molinas was said to have contacts with New York City mobsters Thomas Eboli and Vincent Gigante.
 According to Molinas' attorney in the case, Jacob Evseroff, it was possible that he could have won his case had he taken the stand on his own behalf, yet he failed to do so since he notably lost his nerve (the only time he had done so during the case) in relation to members of organized crime and sports gambling.

 Later life

 Molinas moved to Los Angeles in 1970.
 After unsuccessfully negotiating with film producers to have his life portrayed in a motion picture, he began writing an autobiography.

-In 1973, authorities arrested and charged him with interstate shipment of pornography and furs in Taiwan (Republic of China) and was scheduled to stand trial on those charges at the time of his death.
+In 1973, authorities arrested and charged him with interstate shipment of pornography and furs in Taiwan, and he was scheduled to stand trial on those charges at the time of his death.

 Death

-At 2:00 am on August 3, 1975, at age 43, Molinas was killed while standing in the backyard of his home in Los Angeles.
-Joseph Ullo fired five shots, with at least one shot being a bullet to the head, while standing in the yard of Molinas' neighbor using a long-barreled .22 caliber pistol steadied on the fence.
-Molinas was hit in the neck, and his girlfriend, Shirley Marcus, and dog were both wounded as well.
+At 2:00 am on August 3, 1975, at age 43, Molinas was shot and killed while standing in the backyard of his home in Los Angeles.
+Molinas was hit in the neck, and his girlfriend and dog were both wounded as well.
 Police did not rule out a mob-related murder.
-His business partner Bernard Gusoff had been beaten to death in November 1974.
-Molinas and Gusoff both had life insurance policies worth $500,000 on each other due to them being partners in a fur-importing business at the time.
+His business partner had been beaten to death in November 1974.